| | | | | |

 • Easy and Quick: Making these molasses cookies is straightforward and the process cannot be any simpler!
 The dough forms easily, there’s no need to chill the dough, and a large batch is ready in under 40 minutes!

-• Totally Gluten-Free and Dairy-Free: Best of all, this recipe is 100% gluten-free and dairy-free, which means that even those with Celiac disease or gluten and lactose intolerances can enjoy them.
+• Totally Gluten-Free & Dairy-Free: Best of all, this recipe is 100% gluten-free and dairy-free, which means that even those with Celiac disease or gluten and lactose intolerances can enjoy them.
 Because everyone should be able to enjoy cookies, especially during the holiday season!

-A plate full of molasses cookies.
+A plate full of gf molasses cookies.

 Ingredients You’ll Need: